Applies to England

 The following is to explain your rights and give you the information you are entitled to under the UK General Data Protection Regulation 2016 and the Data Protection Act 2018.

-6.1 The identity and contact details of the Ministry of Housing, Communities and Local Government (MHCLG) and our Data Protection Officer
+6.1 The identity and contact details of the Ministry of Housing, Communities and Local Government (MHCLG), now the Department for Levelling Up, Housing and Communities (DLUHC) and our Data Protection Officer

 6.2 Why we are collecting the data

 Your personal data will be collected (where provided) as part of the call for evidence for the Faith Engagement Review, which is being undertaken to understand how government should engage with Faith groups in England.

 The review will look into how the government should engage with faith groups in England.
 It will make recommendations to the Communities Secretary about how the government can support the contribution of faith groups, promote acceptance between faiths, and promote shared values while tackling cultures and practices that are harmful.
 Collecting views from the public, and from experts in the subject, will help to achieve the review to meet these aims.

 Your personal data is being collected (where provided) as part of this call for evidence, so that we can contact you regarding matters covered in your responses, and for statistical purposes.

 The University of Birmingham will be acting as a data processor to support the analysis and interpretation of the dataset emerging from the call for evidence on behalf of the review.

 Subject to permission from DLUHC, the University of Birmingham may keep copies of their analytical reports (which will be aggregate reports without personally identifiable data) and may use the reports for research and teaching purposes once the Faith Engagement Review has been published.